Northern Trick

-Northern Trick (foaled 1981) was an American-bred, French-trained Thoroughbred racehorse and broodmare.
+Northern Trick (foaled 1981 – c.
+2002) was an American-bred, French-trained Thoroughbred racehorse and broodmare.
 In a racing career which lasted from April to October 1984 she won four of her six races.
 She established herself as the best three-year-old filly in Europe by winning the Prix de Diane and the Prix Vermeille before finishing second in the Prix de l'Arc de Triomphe.
 She was then retired to stud and had some success as a broodmare.

 Background

 Northern Trick was a tall, narrow and sparely-made chestnut mare, with a white blaze and a white sock on her right hind leg, bred by Warner L. Jones at Hermitage Farm, Kentucky.
 She was one of numerous top-class winners sired by Northern Dancer the Canadian-bred winner of the 1964 Kentucky Derby.
 Northern Trick was half-sister to On The Sly, winner of 14 races including the Jockey Club Gold Cup.
 Through her dam Trick Chick, Northern Trick was a granddaughter of the notable broodmare Fast Line.

 During her racing career she was owned by Stavros Niarchos, trained by François Boutin and regularly ridden by Cash Asmussen.